No matter what type of business you run or what industry you are in, chances are that you will need to source packaging materials at some point.

 Whatever your packaging needs are, it helps to understand your options.
 Let’s take a look at three areas of sourcing flexibility to find best performance, price, and supplier.

-Decide If One Time Use vs. Reusable Is More Efficient
+1. Decide If One Time Use vs. Reusable Material

 The simple solution for shipping products is the always reliable corrugated box.
 It's sturdy, simple, and disposable.
 Corrugated boxes are a commodity that once again allow you to shop price and locate the most advantageous suppliers with the best lead times; however, some companies turn to reusable bulk containers to ship between suppliers and their different locations.